-Internal Exclusion enables the student to be removed from lessons whilst ensuring that suitable work is given.
-It also enables those waiting for exclusion [usually until their Parents/Carers can be contacted] to be appropriately supervised or an investigation to take place.
-Students who receive two referrals to Ready to Learn in one day will be internally isolated the following day.
+RTL Reset enables the student to be removed from lessons whilst ensuring that suitable work is given.
+It also enables those waiting for suspension [usually until their Parents/Carers can be contacted] to be appropriately supervised or an investigation to take place.
+Students who receive two referrals to Ready to Learn in one day will be internally suspended for a further period of time (see below).